-- 1. Go to System > General Settings > SNMP Agent. - 2.
-Select the Enable SNMP Notifications Globally check box to send out notification messages. - 3.
+- 1. Go to System > General Settings > SNMP Agent. - Select the Enable SNMP Notifications Globally check box to send out notification messages. - 3.
 To configure the SNMPv2 Agent, click Create and update the details as explained in the following table.

-TABLE 6 SNMP v2 Agent Settings
+TABLE 8 SNMP v2 Agent Settings

 Field Description Your Action Community Indicates that applications which send SNMP Get-Requests to the controller (to retrieve information) will need to send this string along with the request before they will be allowed access.
 Enter a name.
 Privilege Indicates the privileges granted to this community.
 Select the required privileges: Read-Privilege only to read.
 Write-Privilege only to read and write.
 Notification-Privilege to: Trap-Choose this option to send SNMP trap notification.
+Inform-Choose this option to send SNMP notification.
+Enter the Target IP address.
+Enter the Target Port number.
+C. Click Add.